Estimating spatially varying health effects of wildland fire smoke using mobile health data: Discussion

 \section{Discussion}

 It has become increasingly feasible to evaluate treatment and intervention strategies on public health as more health and activity data are collected via mobile phones, wearable devices, and smartphone applications.
 We establish a new framework of spatially and time-varying causal effect models.
-This provides a theoretical foundation to utilize emerging smartphone application data to draw causal inference of intervention on health outcomes.
+This provides a theoretical foundation to utilize emerging smartphone application data to draw causal inference of interventions on health outcomes.
 Our approach does not require specifying the full distribution of the covariate, treatment, and outcome processes.
 Moreover, our method achieves a double robustness property requiring the correct specification of either the model for the outcome mean or the model for the treatment process.
 The key underpinning assumption is sequential treatment randomization, which holds if all variables are measured that are related to both treatment and outcome.
-Although essential, it is not verifiable based on the observed data but rely on subject matter experts to assess its plausibility.
+Although essential, it is not verifiable based on the observed data but relies on subject matter experts to assess its plausibility.

 The goal of the Smoke Sense citizen science study is to engage the participants on the issue of wildfire smoke as a health risk and facilitate the adaptation of health-protective measures.
 Our new analysis framework reveals that there is a spatially varying health benefit and that the global model underestimates the treatment effect in areas with the highest exposure to wildland fire smoke.
-The exploratory analysis also suggests a beneficial treatment effect for people with a strong belief of health risks from smoke exposure.
-Thus, it is critically important to enhance the public awareness of the risks of smoke and the benefits of actions to reduce its exposure.
 This new knowledge obtained from the spatial analysis may also help Smoke Sense scientists and developers improve the app by targeting different people with different messaging.